 - after one free trial, you have to pay to use the strumming, chord finder, and progressions features

-The last technology resource I used this week was Windows Live Media Player.
+The last technology resource I used this week was Windows Live Movie Maker.
 I have been searching and looking at a few different programs for editing videos.
 However, I downloaded a few and none of them allowed me to put text at various times throughout my video.
 Apparently this is a hard feature to find!
-I have dabbled with Windows Media Player in the past, and it has been very helpful for previous projects.
+I have dabbled with Windows Movie Maker in the past, and it has been very helpful for previous projects.
 I would say that this is a standard video editor, and it gets the job done.
 Nothing fancy, but very reliable, comfortable, and easy to use.

 - add text to various places throughout the video